sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Drop Duplicate Rows
 ----------------------------------------

-Below is a sample workflow which contains Drop Duplicate Rows processor in Fire Insights.
+Below is a sample workflow which contains Drop Duplicate Rows processor in Sparkflows.
 It demonstrates the usage of Drop Duplicate Rows node to drop duplicate rows having same values in the selected columns.

 It does the following processing of data: